Gary Anderson, Hesburgh Professor of Catholic Thought

 Professor Garnett received her B.A. from Stanford in 1992, where she graduated with honors and distinction in political science.
 She received her J.D. from Yale Law School in 1995.
 Following graduation from law school, Professor Garnett served as a law clerk for the Honorable Morris S. Arnold of the United States Court of Appeals for the Eighth Circuit (1995–96) and for Associate Justice Clarence Thomas of the United States Supreme Court (1998–99).
 Before joining the law school in 1999, she worked for two years (1996–98) as a staff attorney at the Institute for Justice, a non-profit public-interest law firm in Washington, D.C.

-Brad Gregory is the Dorothy G. Griffin Associate Professor of Early Modern History at the University of Notre Dame.
+Brad Gregory is the Henkels Family College Professor of History at the University of Notre Dame.
 He earned a B.S. in history from Utah State University; a B.A. and licentiate degree in philosophy from the Institute of Philosophy of the Catholic University of Louvain, Belgium; an M.A. in history from the University of Arizona; and a Ph.D. in history from Princeton University.
 Before taking his position at Notre Dame, he was an assistant professor of history at Stanford University and a junior fellow in the Harvard Society of Fellows.
+He is the past director of the Notre Dame Institute for Advanced Study.

 Professor Gregory has received several awards and fellowships, including the Walter J. Gores Award, Stanford’s highest teaching honor, and the Dean’s Award for Distinguished Teaching in the School of Humanities and Sciences at Stanford.
-Gregory is the author of many scholarly articles; his most recent book is The Unintended Reformation: How a Religious Revolution Secularized Society (2011).
+Gregory is the author of many scholarly articles; his most recent book is Rebel In The Ranks: Martin Luther, the Reformation, and the Conflicts That Continue to Shape Our World (2017).
+He also penned The Unintended Reformation: How a Religious Revolution Secularized Society (2011).
 His book Salvation at Stake: Christian Martyrdom in Early Modern Europe won six awards, including the 1999 Thomas J. Wilson Prize as the best first book published by the Harvard University Press and the California Book Award Silver Medal for Nonfiction.

-Patrick Griffin is the Madden-Hennebry Professor of History and the chair of the Department of History at the University of Notre Dame, where he specializes in early American history, Atlantic history, and early modern Ireland and Britain.
+Patrick Griffin is the Madden-Hennebry Professor of History and the Director of the Keough-Naughton Institute for Irish Studies at the University of Notre Dame, where he specializes in early American history, Atlantic history, and early modern Ireland and Britain.
 He has published work on the movement of peoples and cultures across the Atlantic Ocean, as well as the process of adaptation.
 He also examines the ways in which Ireland, Britain, and America were linked—and differed—during the seventeenth and eighteenth centuries.
 He has looked at revolution and rebellion, movement and migration, and colonization and violence in each society in comparative perspective.

 Professor Griffin received his B.A. from the University of Notre Dame and his Ph.D. from Northwestern University.
 He is the author of America's Revolution (2012), among other works.